 Who hasn’t heard that bread is fattening?
 Some people would have you believe that eating a slice is akin to downing an entire birthday cake, frosting and all.
 But in reality, if you stick to whole grains, bread can be downright healthy.
 Here’s a guide to navigating the bread aisle.

-Whole grains — for example, wheat flour milled using the entire grain, which preserves all the fiber, vitamins and minerals — have multiple health benefits.
-According to the USDA, people who consume at least three servings of whole grains each day are at lower risk for diabetes and heart disease.
-And several studies have shown that diets high in whole grains are associated with lower body weight.
+Whole grains — for example, wheat flour milled using the entire grain, which preserves all the fibre, vitamins and minerals — have multiple health benefits.
+Some studies have shown that eating whole grains may lower the risk of heart disease, stroke, diabetes, and some cancers.

 The supermarket bread aisle overflows with options.
 Our advice: Read packages carefully.
 Ingredients are listed in proportional order, so if the first item doesn’t begin with the word “whole,” beware.
 Even if it’s the second or third item, the amount may not be substantial.